UtkarshPingale/Impresstionist/README.md

 # Impress - Artist Portfolio & Artwork Marketplace

-A modern web platform for artists to showcase and sell their artwork with advanced features including AR visualization.
+A modern web platform for artists to showcase and sell their artwork.

 ## Features